High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 3. Cottage Cheese Fruit Bowl

-Many people overlook cottage cheese.
+Many people overlook cottage cheese, but it can be surprisingly filling.

 Approximate Protein